jrzaurin/pytorch-widedeep/mkdocs/paper_JOSS/paper.md

 ## The `wide` component

-This is a linear model for tabular data where the non-linearities are captured via cross-product transformations (see the description in the previous section).
+This is a linear model for tabular data where the non-linearities are captured via cross-product transformations.
 This is the simplest of all components, and we consider it very useful as a benchmark when used on its own.

 ## The `deeptabular` component